-Sun TV stock basks in the IPL spotlight
+Sun TV shares bask in the spotlight that is on IPL media rights

 The eight IPL franchises share the revenue from the media rights of up to 50%, comprising 45% of the media rights plus 5% depending on the final league standing.

-Monday’s 5% increase in the Sun TV stock price comes even after its shares appreciated 10% on Friday.
+Tuesday’s 2% rise and Monday’s 5% increase in the Sun TV share price comes even after its shares appreciated 10% on Friday.
 On Thursday, the stock had closed at Rs697.20.
 Friday’s acceleration was owing to the digitization thrust happening in Tamil Nadu.

 Analysts say that this will lead to an increase in average revenue per user from subscribers in the state, provided it is implemented properly.
 This is a positive for Sun TV, as it has a big presence in the southern states.